-The Child Care Assistance Program provides subsidies to help families pay for child care.
+The Child Care Assistance Program (CCAP) provides support to help families pay for child care.
 The Division of Child Care is responsible for all child care provider support and The Division of Family Support helps clients apply for the program.
 The Division of Child Care coordinates subsidy payments to providers, CCAP provider fraud reduction and registered providers.

 The goal of CCAP is to provide access to quality child care to enable parents to work, further their education and job training and/or participate in the Kentucky Temporary Assistance Program.
 Child care subsidies also are available for child protective services.